tschoffelen/tschoffelen/content/a-story-of-a-story-of-recursion.md

 When I was a child, one time my dad told me a story about a group of robbers sitting under a blade of grass.
 The story went something like this:

 > In the depth of night, seven robbers sat hidden in the shadow of a blade of grass.
-The leader of the group stood up and said "Pedro, tell us a story."
+The leader of the group stood up and said "Pedro, tell us a story."<br />
 > Pedro stood up and started speaking: "In the depth of night, seven robbers sat hidden in the shadow of a blade of grass..."

 I loved this story and the [recursive](https://en.m.wikipedia.org/wiki/Recursion) nature of it.
 My dad would take a lot of joy in making the story, which apparently is an old joke from the 50s, more and more elaborate, and turn it from three sentences into a 20 minute tale.